Nonlocality of Majorana Modes in Hybrid Nanowires: Theoretical model and simulations

-As we already mentioned, the quantity $\eta=\sqrt{t_R/t_L}$, as extracted from fitting transport spectroscopy measurements to the spectrum of the Hamiltonian in Eq. \eqref{effmodel} (see e.g. the green curves in Figs. \ref{FigS3}e, \ref{FigS5}(e,f) and Figs. (3,4) of the main text) gives a good estimate of the degree of Majorana non-locality.
-A value $t_R<t_L$, i.e. $\eta<1$ denotes a suppressed overlap of the two Majoranas, with $\eta=0$ corresponding to the ideal case of zero overlap.
-(Note that $\eta$ is a faithful estimator of the overlap, unlike $\delta$, which can be zero even for overlapping Majoranas).
+The quantity $\eta=\sqrt{t_R/t_L}$ can be extracted from fitting transport spectroscopy measurements to the spectrum to Eq. \eqref{effmodel} using expressions for the energies involved in the avoided crossings,

+where $s_i=2t_i\sin\frac{\theta_i}{2}$ and $c_i=2t_i\cos\frac{\theta_i}{2}$.
+By using these anaytical expressions to fit the data (see e.g. the green curves in Figs.~\ref{Fig4} of the main text), we can extract a good estimate of the degree of Majorana nonlocality.

+A value $t_R<t_L$, i.e. $\eta<1$ reflects a suppressed overlap of the two Majoranas, as demonstrated with direct comparison with a full microscopic model (see Section IV of Ref. \cite{Prada2017}).
+The limit $\eta=0$ corresponds to the case of zero overlap.
 In terms of the anticrossing structure, it was also shown that $\eta<1$ is associated to a spectral detachment between the Majorana-like and dot-like levels throughout the anticrossing.
-The perfectly non-local case $\eta=0$ manifests in unperturbed zero-energy Majorana states inside detached anticrossings, like those in Fig.\ref{FigS5}e.
+The perfectly nonlocal case $\eta=0$ manifests in unperturbed zero-energy Majorana states inside detached anticrossings, like those in Fig.~\ref{Fig4}.